jawalsh/comic-book-paratexts/pages/cbp.md

 ## “Here’s What You Get”:<br/>An Introduction to Comic Book Paratexts
 **John A. Walsh, Indiana University**

-When a reader picks up a traditional floppy comic, a trade paperback collecting multiple issues of a comic that initially appeared in floppy form, or a long-form comic originally published as a bound hardback book, the reader experiences a wide array of graphic and textual phenomena.
-Of course, she will encounter the expected panels, cartooning, word balloons, and captions that we recognize as comics, or sequential art.
-But she will also find other content in and around those comics — fan mail, advertisements, and publisher news in features such as Marvel’s “Bullpen Bulletins” or DC’s “Direct Currents.”
+When a reader picks up a traditional floppy comic, a trade paperback collecting multiple issues of a comic that initially appeared in floppy form, or a long-form comic originally published as a hardback book, the reader experiences a wide array of graphic and textual phenomena.
+Of course, the reader will encounter the expected panels, cartooning, word balloons, and captions that we recognize as comics, or sequential art.
+But the reader will also find other content in and around those comics — fan mail, advertisements, and publisher news in features such as Marvel’s “Bullpen Bulletins” or DC’s “Direct Currents.”
 This essay explores “what you get” when one consumes the whole of a comic book document.

 In literary studies, the paratext refers to textual and documentary components surrounding or otherwise associated with a text.
 Paratexts—extensively explored in Gérard Genette’s _Paratexts: Thresholds of Interpretation_ (1987, 1997)—include titles, dust jackets, intertitles (such as section or chapter titles), prefaces, tables of contents, indices, certain types of notes, epigraphs, publisher reviews, auto-reviews, interviews and conversations with authors and creators, or relevant text from letters and private correspondence.

-Paratextual elements can influence the reception and interpretation of a text.
+Paratextual elements provide important personal, authorial, and cultural context and can influence the reception and interpretation of a text.

 The table of contents of Genette's book is a sort of taxonomy of paratexts, with sections devoted to the many different categories of paratexts, such as cover, title page, name of author, titles, dedications, epigraphs, and so on.